-Part B of the application form must be signed by the legal representative of your organisation, duly authorised to represent the applicant for the action for which this application is submitted.
+Part B of the application form must be signed by a person that is the legal representative of the organisation, duly authorised to represent the applicant for the action for which this application is submitted.

-Once filled in and signed, Part B must be scanned and uploaded onto the Participant Portal. .
+Once filled in and signed, Part B must be scanned and uploaded onto the Participant Portal.